 Dr. Charles Elachi is Professor Emeritus of Electrical Engineering and Planetary Science at the California Institute of Technology.
 From 2001 to 2016, he served as Vice President of Caltech and Director of the Jet Propulsion Laboratory , overseeing over 45 flight missions and instrument development projects.
 He was principal investigator on numerous NASA-sponsored studies and flight projects including the Shuttle Imaging Radar series, the Magellan Imaging Radar; the Cassini Titan Radar; and a Co-Investigator on the Europa Sounding Radar.

-Dennis Hewitt was employed at the NASA Goddard Space Flight Center (GSFC), where he contributed to the design, analysis, and testing of a wide array of spacecraft and instrument projects.
-Positions included the Head of the GSFC Thermal /Contamination Engineering Branch, Observatory Manager for the X-Ray Timing Explorer (XTE) and lead thermal engineer on numerous NASA Projects.
+Dennis Hewitt worked for the NASA Goddard Space Flight Center (GSFC), contributing to the design, analysis, and testing of many spacecraft and instrument projects.
+Positions included Head of Thermal /Contamination Engineering Branch; Observatory Manager for the X-Ray Timing Explorer; and lead thermal engineer on numerous NASA Projects.